dcasia/collapsible-resource-manager/README.md

 For the `LensResource` the static icon method should be defined on the lens class not on the resource class

-And for all the other resources that doesnt accept a class string as configuration the icon can be set by passing an icon key or calling `->icon()` to the resource itself, example:
+And for all the other resources that doesnt accept a class string as configuration, the icon can be set by passing an icon key or calling `->icon()` to the resource itself, example:

 ```php